aiven/aiven-docs/docs/products/kafka/concepts/auth-types.md

 ## Transport Layer Security

-**Transport Layer Security (TLS)**, also known as Secure Sockets Layer (SSL), is a standard for securing internet traffic.
+**Transport Layer Security (TLS)**, also known as Secure Sockets Layer (SSL), is a standard for securing Internet traffic.
 This method relies on a certificate provided by a Certificate Authority (for example, [letsencrypt.org](https://letsencrypt.org)).
 With this certificate and the right technical setup, you can use your domain to encrypt traffic to your service.

-By default Aiven enables TLS encryption for all **Aiven for Apache Kafka** services and helps with the application, renewal, and configuration of certificates.
+By default, Aiven enables TLS encryption for all **Aiven for Apache Kafka** services and helps with the application, renewal, and configuration of certificates.

 You can use TLS in two ways: